Brahmaputra river and its tributaries Detailed [2022]

 Lohit river

-- It enters India through Arunachal Pradesh, flowing through Mishmi Hills where it joins the Siang river to form the Brahmaputra river.
+The Lohit enters India through Arunachal Pradesh, flowing for 200 km through the Mishmi Hills.
+Here it merges with the Siang River to form the Brahmaputra River.

 Burhi Dihang / Burhi dihing river